Understanding The Economics Of Edtech Startups

 The challenge is in selecting a target market that is still large enough even when you combine 2 of the 3 above.

-E=10MS : Sales Vs. Engineering Ratio in Tech Startups
+MS=10E – Sales Vs. Engineering Ratio in Tech Startups

 A lot of focus in Tech startups is on getting the product right, hence expanding the product or engineering team is the most intuitive thing to do.
 Yet, a lot of startups that are successful have a not-so-beautiful product, with not many fancy features.
-Naukri.com, JustDial, Indiamart, Makemytrip and many such have been a sales first company.
+Naukri.com, JustDial, Indiamart, Makemytrip and many such have been sales first company.
 Their competitors might have “better” products to showcase, but they still won.

 Imagine a software product as a research project.
 Once you have cracked the right work flow, it is easy for anyone to copy it.
 So even if you find something small, run with it and sell it.
 Would you want to keep funding a research project forever?

-Another way to figure this out is to look at your Key metric; does it change with 1 more engineer or 1 more marketing/sales person.
+Another way to figure this out is to look at your Key metric.
+Does it change with 1 more engineer or 1 more marketing/salesperson?

-*I use marketing and sales interchangeably because a lot of low ticket size DIY SaaS companies only have marketing teams.
+*I use marketing and sales interchangeably because a lot of low-ticket size DIY SaaS companies only have marketing teams.

 Moving The Problem With Money